wingfieldjeff/jeffreywingfield.me/content/cv/cv.md

 - Led initiatives to research, configure, and deploy cutting-edge security solutions to fortify the firm's cyber defenses and protect sensitive information.
 - Collaborated with the team to develop incident response workflows and playbooks using ServiceNow SIR, ensuring rapid and effective response to security incidents in alignment with CISA guidelines and other legal requirements and industry standards.

-**Skills:**  DLP · Vulnerability Assessment · Cyber-security · Incident Response · Proofpoint · Carbon Black · ServiceNow · Microsoft Defender for Endpoint · Microsoft Power Automate · Powershell
+**Skills:**  DLP · Vulnerability Assessment · Cyber-security · Incident Response · Proofpoint · Carbon Black · ServiceNow Automation · Microsoft Defender for Endpoint · Microsoft Power Automate · Powershell
 ### IT Security Specialist
 *January 2020 - February 2021 (1 year 2 months)*